 These backups need to reside away from the server your website is hosted on.
 If anything ever happened to that server – you’d lose the backups also.
 Try using BackupBuddy to save your backups to AmazonS3 or Dropbox.

-We offer WordPress support, maintenance, training and hosting via our offering at WPGiving.com where we also give 10% back to the charity of your choice.
+We offer WordPress support, maintenance, training and hosting via our offering at WPGiving.com where we also give back to charitable causes.
 Our plans start at $47 per month.

 We hope this post has given you a much greater appreciation for all the costs involved in getting your website online and you know have a better idea on how much a WordPress website cost.
 You can get online for a couple of hundred dollars (over a year), or you can spend in the realms of thousands.
 It all comes down to how you want to do it, and what you want to do.